-5.2.2.
+4.2.2.
 Market Reaction to PCID Resignation

 Although treated firms have negative CAR around the release of Regulation No.18, the underlying mechanism is not clear.
-To test Hypothesis 2 and 3, I calculate CAR of treated firms around the announcement of PCID resignation.
-As discussed in Section 3, if the cash flow explanation holds, firms should not change in firm value around PCID resignation.
-On the contrary, if the political risk explanation is true, firms should gain in firm value after losing PCIDs.
-I use the same method to estimate CAR as in previous subsection, except that the event date is the announcement date of PCID resignation now, which is different across treated firms.
+To test Hypothesis 2a and 3a, I calculate CAR of treated firms around the announcement of PCID resignation.
+I use the same method to estimate CAR as in previous subsection, except that the event date is the announcement date of PCID resignation, which is different across treated firms.
 Table 4 shows that firms have large and significantly positive CAR around the announcements of PCID resignations.
-Overall, the treatment group has a 1.3% CAR in the 3-day window and the CAR further increases to 2.782% in the 7-day window and 3.681% in the 12-day window, after which it decreases to 3.579% in the 17-day window and 3.025% in the 22-day window.
+Overall, the treatment group has a 1.3% CAR in the 3-day window and the CAR further increases to 2.782% in the 7-day window and 3.681% in the 12-day window, after which it decreases to

+3.579% in the 17-day window and 3.025% in the 22-day window.
 The last two columns show that both SOEs and non-SOEs have positive CAR, but their magnitudes are different.
 Non-SOEs have much larger CAR than SOEs in all windows, especially in the longer windows, suggesting that non-SOEs may be more affected by PCID resignation.
 The results are similar if I use total value weighted market return as shown in Panel A of Table IA3.
 I also use market-adjusted return and Fama-French three factor model to estimate CAR for robustness tests.
 The results are reported in Table IA3 and still consistent with the main results.

-Next, to further address the causal effect of PCID resignation on firm value, I run regression model (3) for CAR around PCID resignation.
+Next, to further address the causal effect of PCID resignation on firm value, I run regression model (3) on CAR around PCID resignation.
 The results are reported in Panel A of Table 5.
 PCID has significantly positive coefficient in all windows, suggesting that treated firms have higher CAR around announcements of PCID resignations than controlled firms after controlling for other firm characteristics.
 The coefficient on PCID is 0.519 in the 3-day window and further increases to 1.086 and 2.413 in the 7-day and 12-day window.
 Although the coefficients decrease in longer windows, they are still significant and economically large.
 The results using different methods to calculate CAR are reported in Table IA4 and are almost identical with those in Table 5.
 To conclude, Table 4 and 5 suggest that treated firms increase in firm value when their PCIDs resign, providing support for the political risk explanation.
 The results are also consistent with those in Ding et al. (2017).
 However, they mainly investigate the overall market reaction to the anti-corruption campaign, while I focus on the lose of political connections from PCIDs in this study.